AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ### Prepare for Cloud or Hybrid Deployment

 The setup you’ve built locally with MinIO can easily extend to real cloud storage systems.
-Replace your MinIO endpoint with S3, GCS, or Azure Blob credentials, and Polaris will manage your Iceberg tables just as before—using the same metadata model and APIs.
+Replace your MinIO endpoint with S3, GCS, or Azure Blob credentials, and Polaris will manage your Iceberg tables just as before, using the same metadata model and APIs.

 This local-to-cloud continuity is one of the greatest advantages of Iceberg and Polaris: your data architecture can scale from a personal laptop demo to a full production lakehouse without refactoring or vendor lock-in.